gaobobuq/range_me_coding_task/README.md

 Several details have been considered during the development of this project.
 * Jest tests and end-to-end tests, end-to-end tests are included to ensure the feature is fully functional.
 * Responsive UX design.
-* Debounce search input, fetch data from api with 500ms delay after user stop typing, to reduce redundant api calls
+* Debounce search input is used for user typing event.
+The application fetches data from API with 500ms delay after the user stops typing, to reduce redundant API calls.
 * Pagination for displaying flickr data items.
+* When the photo is not available, a "no image available" placeholder photo will be displayed. (see screenshot below)
+* When there are no search results, a "no result found" placeholder image will be shown. (see screenshot below)

 ## Screenshots
 On a large size window: